stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/add-ci-pipeline/add-ci-pipeline.md

-# Creating a Pipeline Using Pipeline as Code
+# Creating a Pipeline Using pipeline-as-code

 In modern software development practices, pipelines play a crucial role in automating and streamlining the process of building, testing, and deploying applications.
 This tutorial will guide you through creating a pipeline using pipeline-as-code concepts.
 We'll focus on GitHub as the provider and assume that you have a SAAP set up with pipeline-as-code capabilities.